-If an examination is too uncomfortable, some healthcare providers will recommend that the patient begin a course of treatment for IC/BPS without further testing.
+If an examination is too uncomfortable, some health care providers will recommend that the patient begin a course of treatment for IC/BPS without further testing.
 If improvement is not seen, it may be necessary to perform more testing to confirm the diagnosis.

 Some providers will measure the amount of urine remaining in the bladder after the patient urinates; this is called a post-void residual.
 This measurement can be done by inserting a small catheter into the bladder or by using ultrasound.
 While it is normal to have some urine in the bladder after voiding, having a large amount of urine is not normal.
-Urinary retention is the medical term for retaining urine in the bladder, and is not typical of IC/BPS.
+Urinary retention is the medical term for retaining urine in the bladder and is not typical of IC/BPS.

 Laboratory tests — Most clinicians will perform a urine test to ensure that a person's symptoms are not related to another condition, such as a kidney stone or bladder infection.
 If a urinary tract infection is discovered, the person will be treated with antibiotics.
 If blood is detected in the urine, further urine and/or diagnostic testing (eg, cystoscopy) may be recommended.
-(See "Patient information: Urinary tract infections in adolescents and adults (Beyond the Basics)" and "Patient information: Blood in the urine (hematuria) in adults (Beyond the Basics)".)
+(See "Patient education: Urinary tract infections in adolescents and adults (Beyond the Basics)" and "Patient education: Blood in the urine (hematuria) in adults (Beyond the Basics)".)

 Cystoscopy — Cystoscopy is a test that allows a doctor to examine the inside of the bladder.
-Cystoscopy is not required to diagnose IC/BPS, but may be recommended in certain situations.
-Cystoscopy can be done in the office, after a numbing gel is applied inside the urethra.
+Cystoscopy is not required to diagnose IC/BPS but may be recommended in certain situations.
+Cystoscopy can be done in the office after a numbing gel is applied inside the urethra.
 It can also be done in an operating room while a patient is under anesthesia, sometimes in combination with other procedures.

 PAINFUL BLADDER TREATMENT